Walter Nash: Early life

-Nash was born in Kidderminster, a town in the English county of Worcestershire.
+Nash was born on 12 February 1882 in Kidderminster, a town in the English county of Worcestershire.
 He was born into a poor family and his father was an alcoholic.
 Nash performed well at school and won a scholarship to King Charles I Grammar School but additional costs associated with attending prevented him from accepting.
 Nash began employment as a clerk, initially with a lawyer in Kidderminster and then at a factory near Birmingham.

 On 16 June 1906, Nash married Lottie May Eaton and established a shop.
 He became highly active in his community, participating in a large number of societies and clubs.
 He also attended night school to further his education.
-By 1908, however, problems began to arise; his wife and son were both ill and a daughter died at birth.
+However, by 1908 problems began to arise.
+His wife and son were both ill and a daughter died at birth.
 In addition an economic recession in the following year seriously harmed his business.
 The family decided to leave England, settling on New Zealand as a destination.

-After arriving in Wellington, in May 1909, Nash became secretary to a local tailor.
+After arriving in Wellington, in May 1909 Nash became secretary to a local tailor.
 His wife had two more sons.
 Nash's religious and political beliefs also began to solidify at this point, with the strong Christian faith he received from his mother being merged with a growing belief in socialism.
-Nash would remain a "Christian Socialist" for the remainder of his life, believing that the two components were inseparable.
+Nash would remain a Christian socialist for the rest of his life, believing that the two components were inseparable.
 His political opinions were influenced by his friendship with prominent New Zealand socialists such as Michael Joseph Savage, Bob Semple and Harry Holland.
 Nash also became a committed pacifist.
+During World War I he made many speeches at the Church of England Men's Society stating his reasons for pacifism were faith based and called for understanding with German and Austrian Christians.
+Despite anti-German sentiment in New Zealand during the war, Nash allowed a German to stay at his home.
+Due to his open pacifism and friendship with other anti-war activists such as Holland his mail was scrutinised by police looking for evidence on himself and colleagues for sedition or treason.

-Nash's financial situation deteriorated, however, when the tailor's firm that he worked for (and was a shareholder of) declined.
+Nash's financial situation deteriorated when the tailor's firm that he worked for (and was a shareholder of) declined.
 Nash and his family moved to Palmerston North where he became a salesman for a wool and cloth merchant.
 Later he established a tailoring company in New Plymouth along with Bill Besley, a tailor from Stratford, although the business performed poorly.